-Proposal Vote Required Board Recommendation 1.
-Election of three Class II directors Plurality of votes cast FOR 2.
-Advisory vote to approve the 2019 compensation Majority of votes cast FOR of our named executive officers 3.
-Ratification of appointment of Ernst & Majority of votes cast FOR Young LLP (Ernst & Young) as our independent registered public accounting firm for the year ending December 31, 2020 4.
-Approval of an amendment to the 2019 Incentive Plan Majority of votes cast FOR
+PROPOSAL VOTE REQUIRED BOARD RECOMMENDATION Election of two Class I directors Plurality of votes cast FOR Advisory vote to approve the 2021 compensation of our named executive officers Majority of votes cast FOR Ratification of appointment of Ernst & Young LLP ("Ernst & Young") as our independent registered public accounting firm for the year ending December 31, 2022 Majority of votes cast FOR Approval of an amendment to the 2019 Incentive Plan Majority of votes cast FOR

-Proposal 1, the election of Class II directors, requires a plurality of the votes cast.
-This means that the three nominees who receive the highest number of affirmative votes cast will be elected irrespective of how small the number of affirmative votes is in comparison to the total number of shares voted.
-Our Board, however, has adopted a director resignation policy, under which a director nominee in an uncontested election must submit his or her resignation for consideration by our Nominations and Governance Committee and our Board if the number of votes withheld with respect to such director's election exceeds the number of votes "for" such director's election.
+Proposal 1, the election of Class I directors, requires a plurality of the votes cast.
+This means that the two nominees who receive the highest number of affirmative votes cast will be elected irrespective of how small the number of affirmative votes is in comparison to the total number of shares voted.
+Our Board, however, has adopted a director resignation policy, under which a director nominee in an uncontested election must submit his or her resignation for consideration by our Nominations and Governance Committee of the Board (the "Nominations and Governance Committee") and our Board if the number of votes withheld with respect to such director's election exceeds the number of votes "for" such director's election.
 See "Corporate Governance-Corporate Governance Matters-Director Resignation Policy" for additional information.

-Proposal 2, the advisory vote on the 2019 compensation of our named executive officers, is not binding on, nor does it overrule, any decisions of the Company, the Board or the Compensation Committee.
+Proposal 2, the advisory vote on the 2021 compensation of our named executive officers, is not binding on, nor does it overrule, any decisions of the Company, the Board or the Compensation Committee of the Board (the "Compensation Committee").
 We value the input of our shareholders, and in the event that Proposal 2 is not approved by a majority of votes cast, the Board and the Compensation Committee will consider our shareholders' concerns and evaluate what actions, if any, may be appropriate to address those concerns.

-Proposal 3, the ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2020, does not require shareholder ratification under Virginia law, our Articles of Incorporation, or our Amended and Restated Bylaws (Bylaws).
+Proposal 3, the ratification of the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2022, does not require shareholder ratification under Virginia law, our Articles of Incorporation, or our Amended and Restated Bylaws (the "Bylaws").
 However, the Board is submitting the appointment of Ernst & Young to the shareholders for ratification as a matter of good corporate governance.
 In the event that Proposal 3 is not approved by a majority of votes cast, the Audit Committee will consider the vote in future independent auditor selection decisions.

-Proposal 4, the approval of an amendment to the 2019 Incentive Plan, requires the affirmative vote of a majority of the votes cast at the Annual Meeting.
+Proposal 4, the approval of an amendment to the 2019 Incentive Plan, requires the affirmative vote of a majority of the votes cast.